TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 *This technique still suffers from difficulties with computed storage locations, loops and non-ordinal variable types(e.g. Enums).*

 ### Dynamic Structural Test Data Generation
-*Dynamic methods* use some input to execute a program and uses intrumentation to observer the results.
+*Dynamic methods* use some input to execute a program and uses instrumentation to observer the results.
 Many of the issues regarding Symbolic Execution are resolved by directly resolving e.g. pointer values and array subscripts.

 #### Random Testing